 - Long-term goals are about returning to normal activities and daily living without any pain.

-The number of visits you will need will be determined by Dr. Veal and will vary for each patient.
+The number of visits you will need will be determined by Dr. Toney and will vary for each patient.

 Often times you will need more visits at first, such as 2-3 times a week, but then your visits will become more spaced out.